Towards Mitigating Excessive Forgetting in LLM Unlearning via Entanglement-Guidance with Proxy Constraint: Experiments

-\partitle{EAGLE-PC framework requires only the average retain embedding yet outperforms methods that use the full retain dataset} The EAGLE-PC framework enables even weaker optimizers to outperform stronger baselines by incorporating lightweight, entanglement-aware guidance.
-A notable example is EAGLE-PC(GA), which builds upon GA and requires only the average embedding of the retain dataset.
+\partitle{EGUP framework requires only the average retain embedding yet outperforms methods that use the full retain dataset} The EGUP framework enables even weaker optimizers to outperform stronger baselines by incorporating lightweight, entanglement guidance.
+A notable example is EGUP(GA), which builds upon GA and requires only the average embedding of the retain dataset.
 In contrast, GD depends on access to the full original retain dataset.
-Remarkably, EAGLE-PC(GA) consistently outperforms GD across multiple forgetting settings.
-Under the 5\% unlearning setting, EAGLE-PC(GA) achieves a higher model utility (0.4261 vs. 0.4047) than GD, while also slightly improving forget quality (1.12e-5 vs. 1.39e-6).
-This demonstrates that even coarse-grained retain signals, such as a single average embedding vector, can provide strong regularization to guide forgetting without explicit access to the full retain dataset or gradient-level control.
+Remarkably, EGUP(GA) consistently outperforms GD across multiple unlearning settings.
+Under the 5\% unlearning setting, EGUP(GA) achieves a higher model utility (0.4261 vs. 0.4047) than GD, while also slightly improving forget quality (1.12e-5 vs. 1.39e-6).
+This demonstrates that even coarse-grained retain signals, such as a single average embedding vector, can provide strong regularization to guide unlearning without explicit access to the full retain dataset or gradient-level control.
 The same trend holds across multiple forgetting ratios.
-For instance, under 10\% forgetting, EAGLE-PC(GA) boosts utility from 0.3878 to 0.4106, overtaking GD’s 0.4032 again, using only a minimal representation of the retain distribution.
+For instance, under 10\% forgetting, EGUP(GA) boosts utility from 0.3878 to 0.4106, overtaking GD’s 0.4032 again, using only a minimal representation of the retain distribution.

-These improvements can be primarily attributed to effectively addressing two major forms of over-forgetting in our framework: (1) \textbf{Sample-level over-forgetting}, where specific forget samples are excessively forgotten, leading to unnecessary utility degradation.
-By introducing Entanglement-awareness guided loss reweighting strategy, our method prevents disproportionate forgetting signals on individual samples and thus achieves more balanced unlearning.
-(2) \textbf{Global over-forgetting}, where the overall unlearning process drifts too far from the original model distribution, resulting in substantial performance loss on retain tasks.
-To mitigate this global risk, we incorporate a carefully designed proxy constraint that softly regularizes the unlearning trajectory, ensuring that knowledge removal remains controlled and utility-preserving.